This-is-a-test-dylib-1/executor/MIGRATION_GUIDE.md

 - Potentially lower costs
 - Elimination of team-specific encryption key issues

-## Robust Build Approach
+## Simplified Approach

-This migration implements a robust build process:
+This migration takes a simplified approach:
-- Multiple build methods (Makefile and script) for reliability
-- Proper IPA file structure creation
-- IPA verification steps
 - No code signing required (builds for simulator)
 - No GitHub secrets needed (values hardcoded)
 - No TestFlight deployment (artifact only)
+- Simple IPA creation (zip file of the app)

 ## Migration Steps